-As we all know, Windows 8 and Windows 8.1 are installing updates automatically; of course that’s not a bad thing, but what is quite annoying is the automatically reboot sequence that is applied after each update.
-Unfortunately, in Windows there is no in-built feature to use in order to disable the automat reboot function, so you will have to do it manually.
+As we all know, Windows 10, 8 and Windows 8.1 are installing updates automatically.
+Of course, that’s not a bad thing, but what is quite annoying is the automatic reboot sequence that is applied after each update.
+Unfortunately, in Windows there is no in-built feature to use in order to disable the automatic reboot function, so you will have to do it manually.

 The automat reboot after updates might be the cause from which you can end up in losing your personal info, data and saves.
 If you are not around to postpone the restart, the Windows system will reboot your laptop, tablet or desktop automatically, just like an emergency restart.
 Anyway, you should now that you can now easily prevent automat reboots on Window 8 and Windows 8.1 systems by following the steps from below.

 Do note that we have explained two methods for you, so use the one that you prefer the most, or the operation that works for you and for your handset.